tektoncd/community/teps/0081-convention-for-parameterresult-name-ownership-and-definition.md

 ### Goals

-The first goal of this TEP is to define a mechanism by which an organization (e.g. Tekton, Shipwright, Google, Redhat) may define parameters and results that their organization "owns" the definition of wrt typing and semantics.
+The first goal of this TEP is to define a mechanism by which an organization (e.g. Tekton, Shipwright, Google, Red Hat) may define parameters and results that their organization "owns" the definition of wrt typing and semantics.

 The second goal of this TEP is to enable the unamiguous definition of interfaces